 President Obama’s Administration is actively pushing to increase the minimum wage to $10.10 per hour and even used his executive order power to mandate a minimum wage increase for federal contractors.

 At the same time, the U.S. Department of Labor (DOL) is openly advocating for a federal minimum wage increase and Obama-appointed Secretary of Labor Thomas Perez making whistlestop tours of workplaces voluntarily paying more than minimum wage.

 2014 Big Year for Elections

-Bear in mind that states like Connecticut and Maryland (who have Democratic majorities in their legislatures and Democratic governors) are making the jump to $10.10 minimum wage rates in stages (2016 and 2018 respectively) – just in time for critical elections but not long enough to determine the enduring effects of significant increases to minimum wage rates.
+Bear in mind that states like Connecticut and Maryland (which have Democratic majorities in their legislatures and Democratic governors) are making the jump to $10.10 minimum wage rates in stages (2016 and 2018 respectively), just in time for critical elections but not long enough to determine the enduring effects of significant increases to minimum wage rates.

 Who Typically Earns the Federal Minimum Wage?

 Minimum wage workers are typically under the age of 25, single, and work part-time.

 The highest percentages of those workers are employed in the service industry – either in food preparation or waiting tables.
 The workers waiting tables often receive a federal tipped minimum wage — the minimum wage required to be paid to tipped employees.
 This wage is set lower than the standard federal minimum wage to include customer tips.